-To learn more about CTCL skin symptoms or for more information on THERAKOS® CELLEX® Photopheresis System, please talk to your doctor and visit www.therakos.com.
+To learn more about CTCL skin symptoms or for more information on THERAKOS® CELLEX® Photopheresis Systems, please talk to your doctor and visit www.therakos.com.

-The information below is about the use of UVADEX® (methoxsalen) Sterile Solution with the THERAKOS® CELLEX® Photopheresis System for the treatment of skin conditions associated with Cutaneous T-Cell Lymphoma (CTCL).
+The information below is about the use of UVADEX® (methoxsalen) Sterile Solution with the THERAKOS® UVAR XTS® or THERAKOS CELLEX® Photopheresis Systems for the treatment of skin conditions associated with Cutaneous T-Cell Lymphoma (CTCL).